 “The benefit of buying from a bricks-and-mortar store like Ikea is that it’s easy to try each mattress instore before entering the free trial period.
 Plus, they have quite a few models to choose from,” says Peter.

-Of course, the drawback is that there are limited Ikea stores across the country and, if you do have one near you, it’s like going into a maze-like layout from which you may never return.
+Of course, the drawback is that there are limited Ikea stores across the country and, if you do have one near you, you’ll need to navigate the maze-like layout from which you may never return.

-Not to mention the tendency to go wild buying all the things because they’re so cheap.
+Not to mention the tendency we all have to go wild buying all the things because they’re so cheap.
 So, perhaps you should factor the time and extra money into your mattress shopping budget!

 Getting it home